gtoonstra/etl-with-airflow/docs/datavault2.rst

 ---------------

 In the :doc:`/datavault` example, we explained some of the benefits of using a datavaulting methodology to build your data warehouse and other rationales.
-Go there for some of the core reasons why data vaulting is such a nice methodology to use in the middle.
+Read up there for some of the core reasons why data vaulting is such a useful methodology to use in the middle.

 This example uses some other techniques and attempts to implement all the best practices associated with data vaulting.
 The "2.0" refers to some improvements that have been made since the first version of the methodology came out.
 One of the primary changes is the use of hashes as a means to improve the parallel forward flow of the data going into the final information marts and intermediate processing.
-I'll point out where hashing is somewhat problematic.
+Hashing isn't necessarily straight-forward in all situations and you should prepare for making some practical design decisions there.

 Overall flow
 ------------